 If you decide to take out an annual policy after this, Coverdrone will refund the cost of the 30-day training/testing policy in full.
 Simply purchase your 30-day policy here to get started with this offer.

-What is required to obtain insurance?
-Once you have completed and passed your PfCO theory exam you are able to take out a commercial insurance for the use of your drone for commercial operations in the UK.
+Once you have completed and passed your PfCO Theory Exam you are able to take out a commercial insurance for the use of your drone for commercial operations in the UK.

 Contact the team on 0330 111 8800 between 09:00 to 17:30, Monday to Friday or submit your query below: